-Last updated in March 2013
+Last updated in March 2015

 The 28 June 2009 coup against President Manuel Zelaya Rosales and the violation of regime opponents’ human rights forced the Federal Government – along with the governments of the other EU countries – to make a clear response: development aid and all contacts with the Micheletti regime were suspended.
-The EU countries represented in Tegucigalpa withdrew their ambassadors or stopped their new ambassadors from taking up their posts.
+The EU countries with embassies in Tegucigalpa withdrew their ambassadors or stopped their new ambassadors from taking up their posts.

 The main Honduran exports to Germany are coffee (which is also supplied to neighbouring EU countries via Hamburg), fish and citrus fruits.
-Bananas, tobacco and timber are no longer of significance as exports to Germany.
-The main German exports to Honduras are plant, machinery and electrical goods, chemical and plastic products, engines and motor vehicles, iron goods and sheet metal.
+Bananas, tobacco and timber are of less significance as exports to Germany.
+The principal German exports to Honduras are plant, machinery and electrical goods, chemical and plastic products, engines and motor vehicles, iron goods and sheet metal.

 An investment protection and promotion agreement between the two countries, which entered into force on 27 May 1998, has so far resulted in few German direct investments A German commercial bank specialising in small development-related loans has set up branches in Honduras.
 A more sizable investment is a German-Honduran joint venture (coffee roasting facility).
 A number of German companies plan to make major investments in the country’s energy and service sectors.
 The German-Honduran Chamber of Commerce and Industry is based in Tegucigalpa.